Report: At least 138 sent from US to El Salvador were killed

 “Our concern is that many of these people are facing a death sentence,” Leal Parker said.

-Between 2014-2018 the U.S. deported about 111,000 Salvadorans back to their homeland, which has long been in the grip of fierce gang violence.
+Between 2014 and 2018 the U.S. deported about 111,000 Salvadorans back to their homeland, which has long been in the grip of fierce gang violence.

 The.
 U.N. reported last year that killings in El Salvador, a majority of them linked to gang conflict, have declined from a peak of more than 6,000 in 2015.
 But the country still has one of the highest homicide rates in the world.

-Meanwhile, the number of Salvadorans seeking asylum in the United States grew by nearly 1,000 percent between 2012 and 2017, many citing threats from gangs.
-Only about 18 percent are granted asylum.
+Meanwhile, the number of Salvadorans seeking asylum in the United States grew by nearly 1,000% between 2012 and 2017, many citing threats from gangs.
+Only about 18% are granted asylum.

 Human Rights Watch confirmed the 138 deaths during that period through official records, interviews with families and media accounts but believes the actual toll is much higher, in part because some aren’t recorded due to the stigma of having been deported from the U.S. The number of assaults is likely low also because of under-reporting in the country of 6.5 million.